xuchen66/sphinx-emdocs/source/serialEM-note-K3-is-installed-on-Talos.rst

 #.
 There is no exsiting fiber NIC available (like the Spare port on K2 computer) for us to use.
 However, there is a Ethernet NIC on
    the motherboard you can use.
 I prefer to have fiber NIC for faster data transfer so I added one PCI-E 8X 10GbE netword card into the main computer.
 It sits in the very first PCI-E slot from the top.
-I literually get ~1Gbps real data transfer speed, from SSD Raid X drive to my storage via CIFS.
+I literually get ~1GB/s real data transfer speed, from SSD Raid X drive to my storage via CIFS.
+Reverse direction - from storage to local SSD is about 600+ MB/s.

 #.
 I pre-odered extended 40 meter long data cable bundle, that includes 5 fiber bundles and one Cat6 cable.
 It also needs a long
    USB cable to connect to FEI computer for COM port communication for remoteTEM running on FEI scope for scope function calls.